mheberger/delineator/README.md

 The process of "snapping" the outlet point to a river centerline is where watershed delineation becomes both an art and a science.
-The `threshold_single` and `threshold_multiple` parameters control how many upstream pixels are required to define a stream for snapping the outlet point.
+The `threshold_single` and `threshold_multi` parameters control how many upstream pixels are required to define a stream for snapping the outlet point.
 The values for these parameters define how many upstream pixels are required to define a stream.